elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-an-approximation-algorithm-and-when-is-it-used.md

 url: /learn/computer-science/questions/what-is-an-approximation-algorithm-and-when-is-it-used
 score: -1.0
 related_article1:
-    id: 161153
+    id: 160936
-    title: How does time complexity differ from space complexity in measuring algorithm efficiency?
+    title: >-
+        What are NP-complete problems and why are they significant in computational theory?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-time-complexity-differ-from-space-complexity-in-measuring-algorithm-efficiency
+    url: /learn/computer-science/questions/what-are-npcomplete-problems-and-why-are-they-significant-in-computational-theory
 related_article2:
-    id: 161163
+    id: 161162
-    title: How do clustering algorithms assist in medical diagnosis?
+    title: >-
+        What is the purpose of the Discrete Fourier Transform in signal processing?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-clustering-algorithms-assist-in-medical-diagnosis
+    url: /learn/computer-science/questions/what-is-the-purpose-of-the-discrete-fourier-transform-in-signal-processing
 related_article3:
-    id: 161068
+    id: 160930
-    title: What is the primary goal of clustering algorithms in data analysis?
+    title: >-
+        What factors should be considered when choosing a sorting algorithm?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-primary-goal-of-clustering-algorithms-in-data-analysis
+    url: /learn/computer-science/questions/what-factors-should-be-considered-when-choosing-a-sorting-algorithm
 related_article4:
-    id: 161156
+    id: 161071
-    title: What is the divide-and-conquer technique and how is it applied in algorithm design?
+    title: >-
+        Why is algorithm analysis important in understanding the efficiency of an algorithm?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-divideandconquer-technique-and-how-is-it-applied-in-algorithm-design
+    url: /learn/computer-science/questions/why-is-algorithm-analysis-important-in-understanding-the-efficiency-of-an-algorithm
 related_article5:
-    id: 160930
+    id: 161160
-    title: What factors should be considered when choosing a sorting algorithm?
+    title: >-
+        What are the characteristics of online algorithms and how do they differ from traditional algorithms?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-factors-should-be-considered-when-choosing-a-sorting-algorithm
+    url: /learn/computer-science/questions/what-are-the-characteristics-of-online-algorithms-and-how-do-they-differ-from-traditional-algorithms
 ---

 &nbsp;